seqwalt/vioquad_doc/README_fiducial.md

 ```
 roslaunch gscam nvidia_csi.launch
 ```
+4. Potential errors:
-4. If getting "Failed to create CaptureSession" error, try
+ - If getting "Failed to create CaptureSession" error, try
 ```
 sudo service nvargus-daemon restart
 ```
+ - If getting "libEGL warning: DRI3: failed to query the version libEGL warning: DRI2: failed to authenticate" with "Could not get gstreamer sample" error, make sure X11 forwarding is not being used, i.e. do not use the ```-X``` option in the ```ssh``` command when connecting to the Xavier NX.